Schizophrenia

 Location(s): University of Minnesota Department of Psychiatry & Behavioral Sciences, Minneapolis, Minnesota, United States

 The purpose of this study is to perform a practice-based research project designed to assess whether cognition and motivated behavior in early psychosis can be addressed as key treatment goals within real-world settings by using a 12-week mobile intervention program.
-Participants who are receiving care at coordinated specialty care (CSC) early psychosis clinics across the United States will be recruited to participate in this study.
+We will recruit participants who are receiving care for early psychosis from clinics across the United States.
+We will compare outcomes from participants who receive treatment at coordinated specialty care (CSC) early psychosis clinics to those that receive standard community care.
 A qualifying CSC program will provide comprehensive clinical services such as psychotherapy, medication management, psychoeducation, and work or education support.
 This study will be conducted remotely, and participants can participate at home with their own electronic devices.

 The aim of this study is to investigate a well-defined 12-week mobile intervention program specifically designed to target cognitive functioning and motivated behavior for individuals with early psychosis.
 Participants will complete a screening interview which will include diagnosis and symptom ratings, neurocognitive assessment, and self-reports of symptoms, behavior, and functioning.
 Then participants will be randomized to receive the 12-week mobile intervention, or an active control of treatment as usual.
 The investigators will test for differences in the clinical trajectories after training, and at two follow up appointments at 6 and 12 months post-training.